 Yangshuo sits in an exquisite rural location, surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts.
-In the morning, spend a leisurely 1.5-hours walking through the country side, before driving around 1-hour back to Guilin.
+In the morning, spend a leisurely 1.5-hours walking through the countryside, before driving around 1-hour back to Guilin.

-stairs.
-It usually takes about 1.5-hours to complete the route and can be quite cool inside.
+En-route, visit the Reed Flute Caves to admire the stunning colours of the stalagmites and stalactites.
+You will take a short walk through the caves, sometimes along damp paths and stairs.
+It usually takes about 1.5 hours to complete the route and can be quite cool inside.
 Head to the banks of the Li River and see a cormorant fisherman.